Hello,

 2023 - 2025

-I developed various AI training data collection solutions for our client, where Nvidia Jetson was our target hardware.
-Data was collected for example from sensors like cameras and LIDARs.
+Development of various AI training data collection solutions for a client, where Nvidia Jetson was the target hardware.
+Data was collected from various sensors including cameras and LIDARs.

-In this project I worked for example with: Python, C++, CUDA, DDS, CAN, RTSP, MQTT, MCAP, ROS2, Docker, Linux.
+In this project I worked for example with: Python, C++, CUDA, DDS, CAN, RTSP, MQTT, MCAP, ROS2, Docker, Azure, Linux

-I developed various AI training data collection solutions for our client, where Nvidia Jetson was our target hardware.
-Data was collected for example from sensors like cameras and LIDARs.
+Development of various AI training data collection solutions for a client, where Nvidia Jetson was the target hardware.
+Data was collected from various sensors including cameras and LIDARs.

-In this project I worked for example with: Python, C++, CUDA, DDS, CAN, RTSP, MQTT, MCAP, ROS2, Docker, Linux.
+In this project I worked for example with: Python, C++, CUDA, DDS, CAN, RTSP, MQTT, MCAP, ROS2, Docker, Azure, Linux

 2024

-During the proof-of-concept phase of the project, I contributed by identifying and implementing necessary changes to be done to existing solution developed for a another target.
+During the proof-of-concept phase of the project, I identified and implement necessary changes to be done to existing solution developed for another target.
 In the productization phase I helped our client to migrate developed software to be run now in Nvidia Jetson.

 In this project I worked for example with: Python, PyTorch, CUDA, Docker, AMQP, REST, Linux

-During the proof-of-concept phase of the project, I contributed by identifying and implementing necessary changes to be done to existing solution developed for a another target.
+During the proof-of-concept phase of the project, I identified and implement necessary changes to be done to existing solution developed for another target.
 In the productization phase I helped our client to migrate developed software to be run now in Nvidia Jetson.

 In this project I worked for example with: Python, PyTorch, CUDA, Docker, AMQP, REST, Linux